 As an alternative prior to final and binding arbitration in Step 4, if the matter is not resolved in Step 2 the parties may choose by mutual agreement to submit the matter to mediation in order to resolve the issue.
 The party requesting mediation of the dispute must notify the other party by email no later than fourteen (14) calendar days of receipt by the Union of the emailed response from the Employer in Step 2.
-The party receiving the request for mediation must notify the other party by email within fourteen (14) calendar days of receipt of the request whether or not it agrees to mediate the dispute.
+The party receiving the request for mediation must notify the other party by email within fourteen (14) calendar days of receiving the request for mediation must notify the other party by email within fourteen (14) calendar days of receiving the request for the request whether or not it agrees to mediate the dispute.